 WSDOT is responsible for the successful operations of the Amtrak Cascades passenger rail service.
 Through the management of partnerships, budgets, performance goals and customer service needs, WSDOT is able to provide passenger service that meets state requirements and passenger expectations.

 PRIIA 209 (pdf 44kb), a federal act eliminating federal funding for state-supported trains, became effective Oct.
 1, 2013, requiring states to absorb more costs.
-By working to reduce costs and increase revenues, WSDOT will reduce the financial impacts to the service.
+By working to reduce costs and increase revenue, WSDOT will reduce the financial impacts to the service.

 WSDOT has defined four core focus areas for the Amtrak Cascades business model.
 These four areas help guide the implementation of new service and are used to measure proposals for new station stops, added amenities and additional trips: